henry2004y/Vlasiator.jl/docs/src/manual.md

 # Manual

 Here we demonstrate some basic usages of Vlasiator output processing.
-For more complete description of the arguments, please refer to the [API](internal.md) documents or type `?foo` to display help message in the REPL.
+For complete description of the arguments, please refer to the [API](internal.md) documents or type `?function_name` to display help message in the REPL.

 ## Common physical constants

-A bunch of physical constants are predefined in Vlasiator.jl.
+A bunch of physical constants are predefined in [Vlasiator.jl][vlsvvariables].
 To use them, you need to import explicitly, e.g. `using Vlasiator: RE` or prepend the module name like `Vlasiator.RE`.

 | Physical constant | Value | Meaning |
 |:---:|:--------------:|:-------------|